Did you know that I’ve been studying Russian for some time now?

 - The winner is the first player to play out all their cards and end with their “Happy Ever After” card.

 But how do you turn this into a Chinese lesson?

 Similar to the “guess the word” activity, Once Upon a Time assesses your students’ storytelling skills.
 The game places great emphasis on constructing stories based on the vocabulary students already know.
 As a result, everyone participates in adding to the story, helping it become more complex as the game progresses.
 Moreover, the Once Upon a Time doesn’t just assess your learners’ storytelling skills, it also serves as a listening activity.
 After all, students have to follow the story in order to add do it.
 As such, Once Upon a Time is one of my favorite activities, providing the perfect blend of fun and education.

 Want to help build your students’ knowledge of Chinese language and culture so they excel in activities like the ones mentioned in this post?
 Bring FluentU into your curriculum.

-FluentU differs from other language-learning curricula by drawing on real-world material, like video clips from popular movies and television shows, advertisements, popular songs, news articles and more.
+FluentU differs from other language-learning curricula by drawing on real-world material.
 Instead of scripted dialogues filled with irrelevant words and expressions, FluentU lets students learn Mandarin the same way a native speaker does—by experiencing the culture.